human-sized-cable-chewing-rodent-king/human-sized-cable-chewing-rodent-king/README.md

 📚 Books
 - **Clean Code**: Absolute pinnacle of programmer knowledge that can be summed up in not only 1 but 2 sentences: "Don't write your code like you got 5 minutes to live" and "Uncle Bob Martin is a typical Java developer".
-- **Design Patterns**: I love this book, so useful man, all the patterns like: Singleton, Singleton 2, Singleton: pigeon just landed on my window, Singleton 3, ft.
-Drake, Singleton (2021).
+- **Design Patterns**: I love this book, so useful man, all the patterns like: Singleton, Singleton 2, Singleton: return of your mother's sister's friend's dad, Singleton 3, ft.
+Drake and Singleton (2021).
 - **I Am a Garbage Truck**: Sometimes I see people throw garbage on the street and pick it up.
-It makes me feel good again and 5 minutes later I'm attempting to summon demons of Selzar and have them strike down arrogant deuchebag/deuchebagguette who thinks it's cool to litter.
+It makes me feel good again and 5 minutes later I'm attempting to summon demons of Selzar and have them strike down arrogant deuchebag/deuchebagguette who thought it's cool to litter.

 ## Final notes
 I cant read or type.
 What is this?